solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

   [SIMD 0089](https://github.com/solana-foundation/solana-improvement-documents/pull/89)
   that will own all feature accounts.
 - **Feature-Request PDA**: The PDA under the Feature Gate program used to track features requested for activation.
 - **Feature-Queue PDA**: The PDA under the Feature Gate program used to track features queued for activation that must have support signaled by nodes.
 - **Validator Support-Signal PDA**: The PDAs under the Feature Gate program created by validator support signal transactions to track a vote account's list of features supported.
-- **Feature Gate Tombstone PDA**: The PDA under the Feature Gate program used to assign as the owner of accounts no longer needed for the feature activation process, effectively removing them from the Feature Gate program's owned accounts list.
+- **Feature Tombstone PDA**: The PDA under the Feature Gate program used to assign as the owner of accounts no longer needed for the feature activation process, effectively removing them from the Feature Gate program's owned accounts list.